 Residential instability and the quality of homes and neighborhoods can also lead to worse academic and social outcomes for young elementary school children including poor social development.

 Addiction and the Cycle of Abuse

-Children who grow up in a household with an addicted parent tend to experience more neglect and abuse than in non-addicted families making them more inclined to have behavioral and social problems that continue into adulthood.
+Children who grow up in a household with an addicted parent tend to experience more neglect and abuse than in non-addicted families.
+This created an unstable environment for them and they are inclined to have behavioral and social problems that continue into adulthood.